Update on Appointments - Corona Virus

 Ayurvedic medicine also emphasizes the digestive process.
 Proper digestion is the first prong of the Ayurveda definition of health.
 Digestion is at the root of health, and healing begins with proper digestion.
 As a companion to this, the definition of health also includes proper elimination.
 Food choices, eating habits aside from food choices (when we eat, how often, how much, on the go or sitting down), daily activities, exercise, yoga postures, and many other factors affect our digestion and elimination.
 Health, according to Ayurveda, also requires that the doshas are balanced and that the person experiences well-being in the mind, senses, and spirit.
 Ayurveda offers ancient wisdom, updated for application to our modern lives, for improving digestion, elimination, and the other aspects of health.

-Ayurveda Consultations in Denver with Susan
+Ayurveda Consultations in Minnesota with Susan

 An Ayurveda consultation with Susan Bernhardt typically will involve an extensive discussion of any imbalances you currently are experiencing, questions designed to determine your natural constitution, and an understanding of your current eating and living habits.
 Ayurvedic evaluation also includes reading pulses at the wrists and looking at the tongue.
 Susan will develop specific recommendations for you.
 These can include suggestions for dietary changes, eating habits, daily routines, Ayurvedic herbs, yoga practices (breathing, meditation, and relaxation, in addition to physical yoga poses), pancha karma (Ayurvedic cleansing practices), marma therapy (gentle pressure on energy points in the body, similar to acupressure), and other Ayurvedic tools.
 Susan is sensitive to the need for recommendations to be doable in the context of a particular person's circumstances.